-#NOFF2019 will feature small group pitch sessions for 5 esteemed film & television music supervisors, featuring New Orleans’ most active and original musical artists:
+#NOFF2019 will feature small group pitch sessions for 6 esteemed film & television music supervisors:

 Pitch sessions are an opportunity for groups of 10-15 musicians to receive real-time feedback about opportunities overseen by the prolific music supervisors in the film & entertainment industry, and for music supervisors to expand their networks to include Louisiana talent.

-In addition to the pitch sessions, #NOFF2019 will host a public panel event focused on the intersection of music & film, and a networking reception for musicians & attending filmmakers.
+In addition to the pitch sessions, #NOFF2019 hosted a public panel event focused on the intersection of music & film, and a networking reception for musicians & attending filmmakers.

 Accepted musicians for the Music Supervisor Pitch will receive a New Orleans Film Festival credential, an opportunity to pitch in a small group of 10-15 other musicians, and access to panels and networking events with independent filmmakers.
 There is no fee to apply.

 Please do not apply to pitch if you cannot be available September 28th between 11am-12pm, and all day Sunday, October 20th & Monday, October 21st.
 All events to take place in the Central Business District in New Orleans.

 Musician selections will be made based upon readiness of work to be used in a film or television show, and their availability to participate in a required pitch training session led by industry professionals and pitch sessions with music supervisors; those with licensed music will be prioritized.